kadena-community/docs/docs/basics/quickstart.md

 ## Testnet Account Setup

-Create and fund a Testnet account using the “Coin Faucet” smart contract
+Create and fund a Testnet account on chain 1 using the “Coin Faucet” smart contract.

 ### What you will accomplish